 Trees and roadsigns battered by strong winds as Tropical Storm Isaias approaches Florida

-Trees and roadsigns are battered by strong winds as Tropical Storm Isaias approaches Florida on August 2.
+Trees and roadsigns are battered by strong winds in Daytona Beach as Tropical Storm Isaias approaches Florida on August 2.

-Tropical Storm Isaias is feared to become a category 1 hurricane as it strikes both North and South Carolina.

 |